harrypython/BlueBird/README.md

 # BlueBird
 BlueBird can duplicate a thread in a popular social media and re-post the same content.

+Unfortunately will work only with posts from the last seven days.
 ## Requirements
 - Python 3.8
 - [API authentication credentials](https://developer.twitter.com/)